 Almost every Windows program you use employs the menu and toolbar approach.
-That is, at the top of the screen is a menu bar that contains virtually every command that's available in the application and below that, one or more toolbars, which provide shortcuts to some of the more frequently used commands.
-For Excel, and most of the other Microsoft Office applications, the days of menus and toolbars are over.
+That is, at the top of the screen is a menu bar that contains virtually every command that's available in the application, and below that is one or more toolbars, which provide shortcuts to some of the more frequently used commands.
+With the release of Office 2007, the days of menus and toolbars are over.

-The new UI for Excel consists of components like the Ribbon, the Office Button, the Mini Toolbar, and the Quick Access toolbar.
-The Quick Access toolbar is the only UI element that can be customized by end users.
+The new UI for Excel consists of components like the Ribbon, Backstage View, the Mini Toolbar, and the Quick Access toolbar.